zhuonanhao/Home/_portfolio/portfolio-1.md

 Both simulation and experiment illustrated that gait compatibility was realized through a relative translation in the direction of motion (open loop) or phase regualtion (closed-loop).
 With in-depth study, we figured out some relative factors, such as standard deviation of initial robot phases, density of robot system and even the locomotion pattern, exerted the certain influence on the synchronization process.
 The work provides an insight about design principles of swarm robotics system and has been already organized as one journal paper.

-Demos: <br/>
-Simulation:<br/>
-W/O self-organization capability
+Simulation - W/O self-organization capability
 {% include youtubePlayer.html id=page.youtubeId2 %}
-W/ self-organization capability
+Simulation - W/ self-organization capability
 {% include youtubePlayer.html id=page.youtubeId1 %}

-Experiment:<br/>
-Synchronization of Multi-Robot Systems
+Experiment - Synchronization of Multi-Robot Systems
 {% include youtubePlayer.html id=page.youtubeId3 %}
-Synchronization of Autonomous Robot System
+Experiment - Synchronization of Autonomous Robot System
 {% include youtubePlayer.html id=page.youtubeId4 %}